TheGoodlike13/liberty_or_death/README.md

      were supplied, or the credentials were unavailable or inaccessible (Permission denied)

-Look who's back, it's error 80.
+Look who's back, it's `error 80`.
 Never a good sign.
 At least we seem to be on the right track.

 So credentials not available, huh?
-Either they failed to be added by 'kadmin.local', or the file in not accessible due to rights issues.
-Or I need to restart slapd.
+Either they failed to be added by `kadmin.local`, or the file in not accessible due to rights issues.
+Or I need to restart `slapd`.
 Let's try some of these things!

     sudo systemctl restart slapd